 What is the cost?

 Some long-term care insurance will cover attendance fees.
 Otherwise, it is private pay.
 Page Robbins is a 501(c)3 non-profit.
-Client fees cover half the cost of care, and fundraising makes up the other half.
+Client fees cover less than half the cost of care, and fundraising makes up the other half.

 Medicare does not currently cover adult day programs, and Page Robbins does not accept Medicaid funding.
 For those who would qualify for Medicaid, scholarship funds are available.
+You can find our Financial Aid Assistance Application and more information on the Enroll page.

 How many days can my loved one attend?